 According to the legend, the village of Olympiada bears its name after the mother of Alexander the Great, exiled by King Cassander.
 The modern settlement of Olympiada was built on the site of the ancient Stagira City where Aristotle had been born.
 The modern village at the feet of the mountains is an idyllic place full of greenery, with a long sandy beach.
-Transfers by Hellenic Taxi remain the most convenient means of travelling here with children and trunks.
+Transfers by Hellenic Taxi remain the most convenient means of traveling here with children and trunks.
 Even if you ride with light baggage, our English-speaking driver will tell you countless interesting things and provide you with all the necessary information about the region en route.

 Distances to big transport points